NYCEAC: An Innovative Canadian Program Prevents Dental Elder Abuse

 Click here to watch a Rogers TV interview featuring Dr. Natalie Archer speaking in depth about dental health and elder abuse.
-Click here to download the DEAR program’s brochure, which includes facts and figures about older adults and oral health care abuse and neglect.
-Click here to review the educational tools and materials created through this project.
+Do you want to review the educational tools and materials created through this project.
 (Please note that you may need to scroll down to the bottom of the page to access the tools)

-DEAR is supported by a community-based grant from the New Horizons for Seniors Program – Employment and Social Development Canada and is a joint pilot project of Archer Dental, the Canadian Centre for Elder Law, and the National Initiative for Care of the Elderly.
+DEAR is supported by a community-based grant from the New Horizons for Seniors Program – Employment and Social Development Canada and is a joint pilot project., the Canadian Centre for Elder Law, and the National Initiative for Care of the Elderly.